Table of Contents

 A bathtub headrest is a cushion or contoured pillow that supports and cradles the user’s head and neck while in the tub.

-Headrests come in various styles and forms; manufacturers can create them from various materials, including silicone, rubber, and foam.
+Headrests come in various styles and forms; manufacturers can create them from different materials, including silicone, rubber, and foam.

 A bathtub headrest’s style can range from basic padding to more intricate curves that fit the user’s head and neck.
 While some headrests are made to be used independently, others may be fastened to the bathtub.